dascentral/dotfiles/technologies/jenkins.md

 ### Store Integration Token

-First up, we'll want to make sure we have securely stored the Slack integration token within the Jenkins installation.
+First up, we need to securely stored the Slack integration token within the Jenkins installation.
 This token enables notifications from Jenkins into Slack.
-You will likely need to have a Slack admin grab this value for you.
-You can pull it from the specific Jenkins integration here: https://akqa.slack.com/services/B8RJ6M1BP.
-One you have that value...
+A Slack administrator will need to grab this value for you from the specific Jenkins integration that you would like to leverage.

+Within your Slack admin area, click "Browse Apps" and search for "Jenkins CI".
+Create a new configuration (if necessary) or edit the relevant configuration to grab the relevant `Token` value.

+Once you have that value:

 * Click "Credentials" in the main navigation
 * Access the "global" domain.
 The UX here is abysmal.
 Click anywhere you see "(global)" on the page.